julianac-araujo-ey/Sentiment-Analysis/README.md

 - Jupyter Notebook with an introduction to sentiment analysis and a case study on Twitter US Airline.

 - App project of Sentiment Analysis.
-The app returns the percentage of positive, negative, and neutral sentiment characteristics of a given text written in english.
+It returns the percentage of positive, negative, and neutral sentiment characteristics of a given text written in english.
 It is specifically attuned to sentiments expressed in social media.

 ```diff
 - This is a development app.
 Do not use it in a production deployment.